SpinalNet: Deep Neural Network with Gradual Input: Theoretical Background

 Transfer of learning is an efficient technique of using previously acquired knowledge and skills in novel problems.
 It is also similar to educating humans with a much broader syllabus to achieve competencies for an unpredictable future.
-One of the most efficient ideas of machine learning is the transfer learning(TL), which is similar to the transfer of learning in humans \cite{wolf2019transfertransfo}.
-DNNs requires adequate training samples for proper training.
+One of the most efficient ideas of machine learning is transfer learning(TL), which is similar to the transfer of learning in humans \cite{wolf2019transfertransfo}.
+DNNs require adequate training samples for proper training.
 Insufficient training samples may result in poor performance.
-Transfer learning (TL) is an efficient DNN training technique where initial layers of DNN are pre-trained with a large dataset.
+Transfer learning is an efficient DNN training technique where initial layers of DNN are pre-trained with a large dataset.
 The corresponding train dataset trains only a few final layers.
 As a result, the user can get a well-trained NN for the specific dataset of a small sample number, with lower computational overhead \cite{shao2018starcraft}.
 The TL is gaining huge popularity these days due to exceptional performance and usability.
 Many researchers expect TL as the next driver of the commercial success of machine learning \cite{ng2016nuts}.
 Several standard datasets contain insufficient training samples.
 CIFAR-100, Caltech-101, STL-10, etc. datasets are examples of such datasets.
 The traditional DNN training trains the entire DNN.
-According to the reported results, the traditional DNN training technique cannot achieve more than 90\% accuracy on the CIFAR-100 dataset, where TL achieves more than 93\% accuracy.
+According to the reported results, current traditional DNN training techniques haven't achieved more than 90\% accuracy on the CIFAR-100 dataset but TL has achieved more than 93\% accuracy.

+We apply the TL method without freezing weights of convolutional layers.
+Therefore, the initial weights are transferred, and the training is traditional.
+When initial weights are frozen, the optimization happens at a local minimum.
+While training NNs multiple times without freezing weights, one optimization can potentially happen in the global minima.
+Moreover, pre-trained initial layers can potentially fail to propagate several important features of the target dataset.
+That propagation error may result in inferior performance in transfer learning than the transferred initialization.